WizzzStark/PyGTFO/README.md

 <img src="https://i.imgur.com/wHzdex9.png" />

-Let me know, what you think of this script at [@DrakuKled](https://twitter.com/DrakuKled)
+Let me know what you think of this script at [@DrakuKled](https://twitter.com/DrakuKled)